davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 ### PHP 8 // Drupal 9

-In this case, the default implementation of the DDEV-related containers for Drupal 9 is using PHP7, but whith a little change you can enable PHP8.
+In this case, the default implementation of the DDEV-related containers for Drupal 9 is build with PHP7, but with a little change you can enable PHP8.
 Just stop your container network doing:

 ```bash
 $ ddev stop